alphasolutionsrepo/pipeline.debug/README.md

 ## Importing and exporting configuration

 The tool is designed as runtime only.
 If you want permanent logging in pipelines, you should create and configure the according processor (It wouldn't be hard to expand functionality to autoload an entire configuration, but real logging should be made in real processors).
-However sometimes you might want to be able to recreate the same setup easily.
+However sometimes you might want to be able to recreate the same setup easily (or copy a configuration to multiple CD servers).
 Once you're done with your configuration, just go to the Import/Export configuration window, and copy the JSON value from the Current Configuration textarea.
 Next time you want to create (or reset) to this configuration.
 Simply paste it to the Import Configuration textarea, and click Import.

 ![The import/export window](PipelineDebug/Documentation/import.png)